dotnet/docs-maui/docs/user-interface/handlers/index.md

 Each handler class exposes the native view that implements the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

-When creating a custom cross-platform control, whose implementation is provided on each platform by native views, a handler should be implemented that maps the cross-platform control API to the native view APIs.
+When creating a cross-platform control, whose implementation is provided on each platform by native views, a handler should be implemented that maps the cross-platform control API to the native view APIs.
 For more information, see [Create custom controls with handlers](create.md).

 Handlers can also be customized to augment the appearance and behavior of existing cross-platform controls beyond the customization that's possible through the control's API.
 Handlers are global, and customizing a handler for a control will result in all controls of the same type being customized in your app.
 For more information, see [Customize .NET MAUI controls with handlers](customize.md).